A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

-Using the expression in (\ref{eqn: obj_rad}), \cite{Unkelbach2013} showed that the optimal solution is a stationary fractionation regimen that uses either the minimum or maximum number of fractions allowed, that is, hypo-fractionation or standard fractionation, respectively (see also \cite{Mizuta2012} for the mathematical result on the existence of optimal stationary regimens).
-In the following, we provide a brief derivation of this result, which will be later referred to in the paper.
-Using Lemma \ref{lemma: binding} and considering only stationary solutions one can determine the optimal total radiation dose to be delivered as:
+\cite{Unkelbach2013} used (\ref{eqn: obj_rad}) to show that the optimal solution is a stationary fractionation regimen that uses either the minimum or maximum number of fractions allowed, that is, hypo-fractionation or standard fractionation, respectively (see also \cite{Mizuta2012} for the mathematical result on the existence of optimal stationary regimens).
+We briefly derive this result for later use.
+Using Lemma \ref{lemma: binding} and considering only stationary solutions, we determine the optimal total radiation dose to be

-It is easy to verify that the total radiation dose expressed by (\ref{eqn: D_rad}) is increasing in number of fractions $n$.
+The expression in (\ref{eqn: D_rad}) is increasing in the number of fractions $n$.
 Therefore, depending on the coefficient sign for the sum of radiation dose in (\ref{eqn: obj_rad}), which we denote by

-one may determine the optimal number of fractions.
+we determine the optimal number of fractions.
 More specifically, if $\Delta_{\mathrm{r}} \geq 0$, then the optimal regimen uses the maximum number of fractions allowed (standard fractionation regimen); otherwise, the use of the minimum number of fractions is optimal (hypo-fractionation regimen).
 Therefore, \cite{Unkelbach2013} introduced the following condition to determine whether a standard fractionation regimen should be used:

-if (\ref{condition: RT}) is not met, then a hypo-fractionation regimen is optimal.
-To determine optimal regimens for cases (ii) and (iii), we adopt a similar approach and use (\ref{eqn: obj}) to derive mathematical conditions on the parameters of the extended BED model in (\ref{def: BED}) under which specific regimens are optimal.